harterc1/customogl/README.md

 - 2: Removed random continuous panic events
 - 2: Removed fake witch sounds
 - 2: Tank won't spawn in the sewers or tight forested area immediately after the sewers
-- 2: The log crossing the river will no longer break; always triggers a panic event instead; The log breaking was a random element
+- 2: The log crossing the river will no longer break and won't trigger panic event
 - 2: Added more pill spawn locations
 - 3: Blocked an exploit allowing survivors to get behind the map
 - 3: Added more pill spawn locations